 Angkor was the capital city of Khmer Empire, which flourished from about the 9th to 15th centuries.
 The temples of Angkor were built when Khmer civilization was at the top of its extraordinary creativity.
 Unparalleled in South-East Asia area, Angkor rates among the foremost architectural wonders of the world and is truly magnificent.
 Angkor with its ancient temples turns into one of Cambodia’s popular traveler attractions.
 Among many destinations, do you know where the good place around to Angkor is on your holidays?
 You can visit Indochina tours Cambodia to get more information.

 Angkor Wat is the largest and the most outstanding of the religious monuments of Angkor and the world.
 Most probably it was constructed as both a temple and mausoleum for Suryavarman II (ruled 1112-52) to honor Vishnu, the Hindu deity.
 Angkor Wat is known as Cambodia’s national symbol and its depiction even appears in the national flag.
-Therefore, many people advice that Angkor Wat is the first must–to-see place when you travel to Cambodia.
+Therefore, many people advice that Angkor Wat is the first must–see Angkor temples when you travel to Cambodia.

 The Bayon is also a good place around to Angkor for you to travel as the most popular of Angkor’s many monuments such as Angkor Wat, Angkor Thom,… It’s a good place of stooped corridors, precipitous flights of stairs, and in particular a collection of 54 gothic towers decorated with over 200 coldly smiling, huge faces of Avalokiteshvara.
 Bayon was built by Jayavarman VII.
 The temple stands in the centre of Angkor Thom.
 With its 54 towers and 216 faces of Avalokiteshvara.
 The temple looks best just after sunrise or at the end of the afternoon when the sun shines on the faces, so you should arrange your time suitably to have a good sightseeing.

-Not at all, besides the good places as mentioned above, these are also really popular destinations around to Angkor you should come: Banteay Srei, East Mebon, Preah Khan, Pre Rup, Preah Ko (Sacred Bull), Srah Srang, Ta Som, Baksei Chamkrong, Terrace of the Leper King.
+Not at all, besides the good places as mentioned above, these are also really popular destinations around to Angkor you should come; such as Banteay Srei, East Mebon, Preah Khan, Pre Rup, Preah Ko (Sacred Bull), Srah Srang, Ta Som, Baksei Chamkrong, Terrace of the Leper King.

-There are so many good places around to Angkor to travel on your holidays.
-Among them Angkor Wat is consider Cambodia’s national signal, therefore this place usually become travelers’ beginning point for the trip.
-Promisingly, traveling around to Angkor will not only bring the interest to you, but also will enlarge your knowledge about the precious history.
+There are so many good places around to temples of Angkor to travel on your Cambodia tours.
+Among them, Angkor Wat is the Cambodia national signal, therefore this place usually become travelers’ beginning point for the trip.
+Promisingly, traveling around to Angkor will not only bring the interest to you; but also will enlarge your knowledge about the precious history.

 You can read more: